Just like neurotypicals have questions for autistic people, those on the Spectrum have questions for NTs.

 Not all Autists have an aversion to loudness.
 I’ve gone to social events for autistic adults and have been the only one wearing earplugs.
 But I wear them to protect my ears from the damage loud environments can cause.

-On the other hand, I do have sensory issues that I can keep well-hidden, such as an aversion to the sight of paper scraps on tables from straw wrappings when dining out with others.
+On the other hand, I do have sensory issues that I can keep well-hidden, such as an aversion to the sight of paper scraps from straw wrappings on tables when dining out with others.

 I just place the condiment holder between myself and the paper scraps to block them from my line of sight.